These resources are designed to help clinicians learn key considerations for the optimal use of antimicrobials for Northwestern Medicine patients.

 Health administrators and leaders are pivotal in setting the standard for exceptional patient care and safety.
 These resources will aid leadership in supporting valued clinicians and support staff.

-Health Leaders Engagement: Information on how health administrators and leaders can partner with clinicians to make patient safety easier related to non-visit-based antibiotic use.
+Health Leaders Engagement (PDF): Information on how health administrators and leaders can partner with clinicians to make patient safety easier related to non-visit-based antibiotic use.

 Measure non-visit-based antibiotic use at your clinic: In the section above, read how you can start measuring non-visit-based antibiotic use at your clinic.